COVID Vaccine Trials in Kids

 My three-year-old knows what vaccines are and how they help and would be pretty motivated to get a COVID shot, I am sure.

 Will The Kids’ Vaccine And Adult Vaccine Affect Children And Adults Differently?

 Kids’ immune systems are very robust.
 They are constantly exposed to new viruses and bacteria their bodies have never seen before, so they produce strong immune responses to vaccines.

 Early vaccine trials show that kids 12–15 years of age who received two Pfizer doses developed substantially higher levels of COVID-19 antibodies than did people 16-25 years of age.

-Their potent immune systems may lead to more side effects, though, like fever, swelling, and pain at the vaccine site, aches and pains, headache, and fatigue.
+The vaccine candidate showed to have a potent immune system.
+This leads to more side effects like fever, swelling, and pain at the vaccine site, aches and pains, headache, and fatigue.